 Google Analytics is a bit of a mystery for most people I work with.
 How do we use it well?
 How do we look at data and draw the right kinds of insights?
 What do we do with those insights?

-When you’re just starting out, there’s just a few basic things you should be aware of:
+When you’re just starting out, there are just a few basic things you should be aware of:

 Don’t compare yourself to others